Leslie Uggams: Television and film

-She appeared in her own television variety show, The Leslie Uggams Show in 1969.
+She appeared on The Ed Sullivan Show singing The Beatles' "Yesterday" in 1965 and later had her own television variety show, The Leslie Uggams Show in 1969.
 This was the first network variety show to be hosted by a black person since The Nat King Cole Show of the mid-1950s.
 She had a lead role in the 1977 miniseries Roots, for which she received an Emmy nomination, as Kizzy.
 In 1979, she starred as Lillian Rogers Parks in the Emmy-winning miniseries Backstairs at the White House.
 She also made guest appearances on such television programs as Family Guy (as herself), I Spy, Hollywood Squares, The Muppet Show, The Love Boat and Magnum, P.I..
 In 1996, Uggams played the role of Rose Keefer on All My Children.
 She won a 1983 Daytime Emmy Award as a host of the NBC game show Fantasy.

+In her first film, she was neither seen, nor credited.
+In Inherit the Wind (1960), she sang the opening, "(Gimme Dat) Old Time Religion", and the closing, "Battle Hymn of the Republic".
 Her film career includes roles in Skyjacked (1972), Black Girl (1972) and Poor Pretty Eddie (1975), in which she played a popular singer who, upon being stranded in the deep South, is abused and humiliated by the perverse denizens of a backwoods town.
 She later appeared in Sugar Hill (1994) opposite Wesley Snipes, and played Blind Al in Deadpool (2016) in February 2016.
 In April 2016, she portrayed Leah Walker, the bipolar mother of Lucious Lyon in the hit Fox series Empire.
 Uggams appeared as Sadie in the 2017 television film The Immortal Life of Henrietta Lacks, and in 2018, she returned as Blind Al in Deadpool 2.

 She is an active Democrat and hosted a 1984 Democratic Telethon.
 In 1999 and 2021, she guest starred in two episodes of Family Guy.
-Additionally, she is also slated to reprise her role as Blind Al in Deadpool 3.
+Additionally, she reprised her role as Blind Al in Deadpool & Wolverine.

-In 2023, Uggams voiced a character, Grandma, in My Dad the Bounty Hunter.
+In 2023, Uggams voiced a character, Grandma, in My Dad the Bounty Hunter and appeared as Agnes in the film American Fiction.

+In 2025, in season 3, episode 7 of The Gilded Age she shared a scene with Phylicia Rashad.